 Students can report an incident or concern here.

 Below you will find the verification forms for completion of certain sanctions.
 These documents will be attached to the outcome letter you receive from your assigned Hearing Officer.
 Please make sure to fill out all the appropriate information before submitting to your Hearing Officer.

 Parent & Family Resources

 Why did my student receive a letter?

-Your student may have been involved with, witness to, or victim of, a situation that may have violated the Student Code of Conduct, Residence Hall Regulations or the Greek Village Regulations.
+Your student may have been involved with, witness to, or victim of, a situation that may have violated the Student Code of Conduct, Residence Hall Regulations or the Village Regulations.
 A Housing graduate or full-time staff member, referred to as a Hearing Officer for these types of situations, needs to meet with your student to gather information and resolve the concern.

 Can you tell me what happened?

 In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), all conduct records are considered confidential, with exceptions noted in FERPA.
 The information cannot be released to third parties (including parents) without signed and dated written consent from the student.
 This waiver is separate from a waiver your student may have already submitted to Office of Student Accounts and Billing Services or Registrar’s offices.
 Your student can request a waiver from his/her Hearing Officer.

 What can I do to help my student?

 While we recognize that your goal is to provide support for your student, we ask that you provide this unconditional support for your student with the intent of also encouraging him/her to take responsibility for his or her behaviors and to learn from his/her mistakes.
 Understand that there is a process in place to hear all information regarding the incident in question.
 The best thing you can do is to encourage your student to prepare him/herself for the process.
 Ask questions that get your student to reflect on their role in a given situation and how this may have affected the campus or residence hall community.